Agent Self-Onboarding

 });

-// Wait for human to email you the API key and create policies...
+// Wait for human to approve, then email you the API key and create policies...

 // Steps 3-5: Normal operation (after receiving credentials)